xinntao/Real-ESRGAN/README.md

 ```bash
 ./realesrgan-ncnn-vulkan.exe -i input.jpg -o output.png
 ```

+We have provided three models:

+1. realesrgan-x4plus  (default)
+2. realesrnet-x4plus
+3. esrgan-x4

+You can use the `-n` argument for other models, for example, `./realesrgan-ncnn-vulkan.exe -i input.jpg -o output.png -n realesrnet-x4plus`

 Note that it may introduce block inconsistency (and also generate slightly different results from the PyTorch implementation), because this executable file first crops the input image into several tiles, and then processes them separately, finally stitches together.